-Address: No. 12, Lane 21, Zhengzhou Road, Datong District, Taipei City 103, Taiwan
+Address: No. 12, Lane 21, Zhengzhou Road, Datong District

-From the large Superior and Elegant Rooms to the mixed and female-only dorms, all 18 rooms at Main Inn Taipei are clean, comfortable, and offer superb value in a city with climbing accommodation costs.
+Main Inn delivers everything from large Superior and Elegant Rooms to mixed and female-only dorms.
+All 18 rooms at Main Inn Taipei are clean and comfortable.
+They offer superb value in a city with climbing accommodation costs.

 Taipei M Hotel – Main Station

 Address: No. 64, Section 1, Hankou Street, Zhongzheng

-At the end of the day, soak up Taipei from above while you relax on the outdoor swings and loungers at the sun terrace or unwind with a cold drink at the hotel bar.
+At the end of the day, soak up Taipei from above while you relax on the outdoor swings and loungers at the sun terrace.
+Or you can unwind with a cold drink at the hotel bar.
 There’s even a buffet restaurant on site.
-(Just don’t let that stop you from exploring Taipei’s amazing food scene!)
+(Just don’t let it stop you from exploring Taipei’s amazing food scene!)

 Nihao Cafe Hotel

-Address: No. 4, Alley 5, Lane 147, Section 3, Xinyi Road, Da’an District, Taipei City, Taiwan
+Address: No. 4, Alley 5, Lane 147, Section 3, Xinyi Road, Da’an District

-Up for an even bigger adventure, a 45-minute walk through both Da’an and Xinyi District will take you to the Elephant Mountain Hiking Trail.
-Brave the monstrous staircase to absorb yourself in the best outdoor views of Taipei City.
+Up for an even bigger adventure?
+A 45-minute walk through Da’an and Xinyi District will take you to the Elephant Mountain Hiking Trail.
+Brave the monstrous staircase to absorb yourself in the finest outdoor views of Taipei City.

 Just Sleep Hotel Ximending

-Address: No. 41, Section 1, Zhonghua Road, Zhongzheng District, Taipei City 100, Taiwan
+Address: No. 41, Section 1, Zhonghua Road, Zhongzheng

-Each room includes a flat-screen TV, coffee machine and personal safe for your most precious belongings.
-The rooms at Just Sleep Hotel Ximending are bigger than most in Taipei, giving you much needed space to relax in a city where elbow room is at a premium.
+Each room includes a flat-screen TV, coffee machine, and personal safe for your most precious belongings.
+The rooms at Just Sleep Hotel Ximending are bigger than in most Taipei hotels.
+They’ll give you much-needed space to relax in a city where elbow room is at a premium.

-The Red House Theater artistic hub will be in your grasp in less than 10 minutes of walking.
-The best Taipei night markets within walking distance are Ningxia Night Market (about 25-30 minutes northeast) and Huaxi Street Night Market (30 minutes).
+The Red House Theater artistic hub is within your grasp in less than 10 minutes of walking.
+Some of the city’s most exciting night markets are also within walking distance.
+Head to Ningxia (about 25-30 minutes northeast) or Huaxi Street (30 minutes).

-Address: No. 68, Yanping South Road, Zhongzheng District, Taipei 100, Taiwan
+Address: No. 68, Yanping South Road, Zhongzheng

-From the western-inspired common area to the modern and sleek guestrooms, the design of Roaders Hotel is what sets it apart from other hotels in Taipei.
+The design of Roaders Hotel sets it apart from other Taipei hotels.
+It charms with a western-inspired common area and modern & sleek guestrooms.
 Slink back a drink or two at the “saloon” for a taste of the wild west in the heart of Taipei.

 Hotel Relax III

-Address: No. 34, Huaining Street, Zhongzheng District, Taipei City, Taiwan
+Address: No. 34, Huaining Street, Zhongzheng

-Within 4 minutes walking, you’ll find yourself relaxing in 2/28 Peace Park, one of central Taipei’s better green spaces.
-The Ximending shopping and entertainment area, perfect for late-night snacking, is also a mere 10 minutes by foot from Hotel Relax III.
-Also worth checking out within walking distance is the Huashan 1914 Creative Park, a hip and happenin’ artistic hub.
-Walking to Huashan 1914 from Hotel Relax III should take no more than 25-30 minutes.
+Within four minutes of walking, relax in 2/28 Peace Park, one of central Taipei’s better green spaces.
+The Ximending shopping & entertainment area is also a mere 10 minutes by foot from Hotel Relax III.
+It’s the perfect destination for late-night snacking.

 The Okura Prestige Taipei